chasehelton/Data-Structures/README.md

 # Java Implementation of Important Data Structures
-Java implementation of all of the major data structures including: graphs, trees, maps, hash functions, sorting methods, stacks, queue, lists, and more.
+Java implementation of all of the major data structures including: graphs, trees, maps, hash functions, sorting methods, stacks, queues, lists, and more.